ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

     DELETE /content/types/32?<csrf-param>=<csrf-token> HTTP/1.1
     DELETE /user/sessions/<sessionID>?<csrf-param>=<csrf-token> HTTP/1.1

-If a unsafe request is missing csrf token, or it has wrong value, a response error must be given:
+If an unsafe request is missing csrf token, or it has wrong value, a response error must be given:
     401 Unauthorized

 Rich client application security concerns